IBM/aspera-cli/README.erb.md

 As installation of Libreoffice is a little more complex, it is possible to not install libreoffice, and skip office document preview generation by using option: `--skip-types=office`

-Else, for instance on some Linux distribution, you can do:
+Else, for instance on Centos 7, you can do:

 ```
 yum install libreoffice
 ```

-or go to:
+or download the RPM from:
 [https://www.libreoffice.org/download/download/?type=rpm-x86_64]()

-Although libreoffice is run headless, older versions may require an X server.
+Although libreoffice is run headless it requires an X server.
+Preview generator uses display :42.
 If you get error running libreoffice headless, then install Xvfb:

+* Centos 7

 ```
 yum install -y Xvfb